 - Design earthquake (DE)

 - Maximum considered earthquake (MCE)

-- A scale level based on adjusted collapse marginal ratio (ACMR10%, see FEMA P695)
+- A scale level based on adjusted collapse marginal ratio (ACMR{10%}, see FEMA P695)

 The 22 pairs of ground motions are scaled accordingly to each desired level and are applied in orthogonal directions of the building in the analysis (two possible orientations of each pair result in 44 total sets of analysis for each archetype building model).
 For DE and MCE, the ground motions are scaled such that the median spectrum matches the design spectrum at the fundamental period of the building.
-To be consistent with FEMA P695 methodology, the value of the fundamental period is obtained by the product of the coefficient for upper limit on calculated period ( $C_u$ ) and the approximate fundamental period ( $T_a$ ) as defined in ASCE 7-16 Section 12.8.2, which is 0.30 second for one-story and 0.81 second for four-story archetype building.
-For the third level, the scale factor is obtained with similar methodology described in FEMA P695 but done backward: first an acceptable value of adjusted collapse margin ratio ( $ACMR{10\%}$ ) is obtained with assumed total system collapse uncertainty ( $\beta{TOT} = 0.525$ ); then the period-based ductility ( $\mu_T$ ) is obtained.
-The scale factor based on $ACMR{10\%}$ is then obtained by multiplying the collapse margin ratio (CMR) is obtained.
-The scale factory.
+To be consistent with FEMA P695 methodology, the value of the fundamental period is obtained by the product of the coefficient for upper limit on calculated period (C_u) and the approximate fundamental period (C_u) as defined in ASCE 7-16 Section 12.8.2, which is 0.30 second for one-story and 0.81 second for four-story archetype building.
+For the third level, the scale factor is obtained with similar methodology described in FEMA P695 but done backward: first an acceptable value of adjusted collapse margin ratio ($ACMR{10\%}$) is obtained with assumed total system collapse uncertainty ($\beta{TOT} = 0.525$); then the period-based ductility (μ_T) is obtained from the pushover analysis; and finally the spectral shape factor (SSF) and collapse margin ratio (CMR) is obtained.
+The scale factor based on $ACMR{10\%}$ is then obtained by multiplying the collapse marginal ratio by the scale factor for MCE.
+If less than half of the ground motions at this scale level cause the archetype buildings to collapse, then the seismic performance will be deemed satisfactory.
 Based on the procedures, the scale factors for the three levels considered are provided in Table 4.
 Note that a reduction factor of 1.2 for the scale factors based on $ACMR{10\%}$ was included for nonlinear 3D analysis per FEMA P695.